Jared Bednar: Coaching career

 After retiring as a player, Bednar remained with the Stingrays as an assistant coach from 2002 to 2007.
 After head coach Jason Fitzsimmons stepped down, Bednar was named his successor for the 2007–08 season.
 His first season as coach was extremely successful, with the Stingrays winning 47 games in the regular season, and making it to the American Conference finals in the playoffs.
 After another successful season in 2008–09, the Stingrays won the Kelly Cup, giving Bednar his first championship as a coach in only his second season.

 After winning the Cup, Bednar stepped down as head coach of the Stingrays to become assistant coach of the Abbotsford Heat of the AHL for the 2009–10 season.
 He was then the head coach of the AHL's Peoria Rivermen from 2010 through 2012.

 The Columbus Blue Jackets hired Bednar as an assistant coach for their minor league AHL affiliate, the Springfield Falcons, beginning with the 2012–13 season.
 After serving in this role for two seasons, he was promoted to head coach following the promotion of Brad Larsen to Columbus' staff.
 For the 2015–16 season, Columbus shifted their AHL affiliation to the Lake Erie Monsters in Cleveland.
 Bednar followed the affiliation to Cleveland and continued as head coach.
 Lake Erie went 15–2 in the 2016 Calder Cup playoffs to capture the franchise's first championship and the first for the city of Cleveland since the original Cleveland Barons won the 1964 Calder Cup.
 He was later rewarded by the Blue Jackets with a two-year contract extension through to the 2018–19 season on July 19, 2016.

 On August 25, 2016, Bednar was named head coach of the Colorado Avalanche of the National Hockey League (NHL), replacing Patrick Roy.
-Bednar walked into a difficult situation.
-He was hired less than a month before training camp, and did not have nearly enough time to implement his own system.
-He also didn't have enough time to hire his own staff, and was forced to retain Roy's assistants.
-Despite having talented players, such as Nathan MacKinnon, Gabriel Landeskog and Matt Duchene on the roster, the team never recovered from a 4-21-1 December and January and slumped to only 48 points, the worst record in the league.
+This was an unusually late hire for an NHL head coach.
+However, Roy had resigned less than a month before training camp, leaving Bednar with little time to get to know his new players.
+He also had no time to implement his own system or hire his own staff; he was forced to retain Roy's assistants.
+Despite having talented players, such as Nathan MacKinnon, Gabriel Landeskog and Matt Duchene on the roster, the team never recovered from a 4–21–1 December and January and slumped to only 48 points, the worst record in the league and the worst since the Quebec Nordiques moved to Denver in 1995.
 It was also one of the worst records for a non-expansion team since 1967, and the worst since the team moved from Quebec City in 1995.